vsrinivas/fuchsia/namespaces.md

   This namespace is denoted `/`.
 - A client may construct paths relative to its designated root namespace by prepending a single `/`.
-- A client may construct paths which traverse updates from containers using `..` path segments by folding segments together (assuming the container's path is known) through a process known as client-side "canonicalization".
+- A client may construct paths which traverse upwards from containers using `..` path segments by folding segments together (assuming the container's path is known) through a process known as client-side "canonicalization".
 - These features may be combined together.

-For example, `/places/house/box/../sofa/cat` designates a furry object which may be located at `places/house/sofa/cat` within some client designated "root" container.
+For example, `/places/house/box/../sofa/cat` designates a furry object located at `places/house/sofa/cat` within some client designated "root" container.

 Client interpreted path expressions that contain these optional features are not valid arguments to a container's `Open()` method; they must be